RabbitJahir/RabbitJahir.github.io/README.md

    <h1 align="center">Tree Topolgy<br></h1>

 In a tree topology, computers or nodes are arranged and connected to each other like branches of a tree.
 Also known as hierarchical structure of computer network.
 An extended form of star network.
 It consists of multiple tiers of computer connected to a central host computer.
 Different levels of devices are connected to this host computer through network hub or switches according to hierarchy.
-In this a arrangement, each layers of computer acts as an intermediate host of the text layer's computers.
+In this arrangement, each layers of computer acts as an intermediate host of the next layer's computers.
 A computer after which no other computer is connected is known as peripheral terminal.
 Networks of tree topology are easily expandable.
-In this case the data flow in bidirectional.
+In this case the data flow is bidirectional.
     <br>
     <br>
 <b><u>Advantages</u></b>:
 <ol type="1">
-<li>It's network can easily be expanded by
+<li>The network can easily be expanded by
      creating new branches at any time.</li>
 <li>Offers advantages over other
      topologies in building large networks.</li>